PIAST: Rapid Prompting with In-context Augmentation for Scarce Training data: Experiments

 \section{Experiments}

-All experiments are conducted on single NVIDIA A100 GPU.
-We use the Qwen2.5-7B-Instruct model \citep{yang2024qwen2} as both the Example Generator, Improver and Prompt Evaluator for \ours{}.
-Also all baselines are run using the same model, ensuring a fair comparison not distorted by LLM differences.
+All experiments are run on a single NVIDIA A100 GPU.
+Unless stated otherwise, \ours{} uses Qwen2.5-7B-Instruct ~\citep{yang2024qwen2} for all three roles in the pipeline: the Example Proposer, the Example Improver, and the Prompt Evaluator.
+For a controlled comparison, we evaluate all baselines using the same underlying LLM, so differences in results reflect the prompting algorithms rather than model choice.

-In this section, we present a series of experiments comparing \ours{} against established baselines from the literature.
-Our evaluation spans four tasks: text classification, summarization, simplification and mathematical reasoning.
-In addition, we perform ablation studies to assess the contribution of individual hyperparameters, where each parameter is varied independently while keeping all others fixed.
-All experimental results, including both the main evaluations and ablation studies, are averaged over three runs for robustness.
-We use a single set of hyperparameters across all experiments.
-For hyperparameter values refer to Appendix~\ref{sec:hyperparameters}.